HU-xiaobai/xCompress/README.md

 ## Acknowledgements

-This codebase is inspired by the [CompAct EMNLP 2024](https://github.com/dmis-lab/CompAct) and [NeurIPS 2024 xRAG](https://github.com/Hannibal046/xRAG).
+This codebase is inspired by the [CompAct EMNLP 2024](https://github.com/dmis-lab/CompAct) and [xRAG NeurIPS 2024](https://github.com/Hannibal046/xRAG).
 .
 We thank the authors for making their code publicly available, which helped us design and implement several components of SPS and xCompress.